pwitcher/petewitcher-techwriter.com/content/page/samples/index.md

 ---

 # Some examples of my work
-You can browse some documents I wrote and co-wrote below.
+You can browse some documents I've written below.
 I also provide custom samples on request.

 ### [Sample #1 - Open API documentation](https://app.swaggerhub.com/apis-docs/pwitcher/SongbookApi/1.0.0)
 Most of the API documentation I've done is proprietary and internal-only, so I created and hosted my own simple RESTful web API.
 Then I documented it with SwaggerHub to provide that as a sample.